Whistleblower Policy

 • An officer of St Agnes’ Catholic Parish;

-• An employee of St Agnes’ Catholic Parish;
+• An employee or volunteer of St Agnes’ Catholic Parish;

 • A contractor or supplier of goods and services (paid and unpaid) to St Agnes’ Catholic Parish, or their current and former employees;